openforge/ionic-phaser-game-template/README.md

 # OpenForge Ionic Monorepo Example

-This is a template project for all Ionic + Angular Monorepos.
+This is a template project for all you aspiring video game developers out there!
+Want to use your web application skills for creating an awesome video game?

-It was generated using a combination of [Nx](https://nx.dev), Ionic [Thanks to Eric Jeker's Post on Ionic + Nrwl](https://medium.com/@eric.jeker/how-to-integrate-ionic-in-nrwl-nx-3493fcb7e85e), [StyleLint](https://stylelint.io/), and [ESLint](https://eslint.org/).
+This repository will give you a great starting point!

 # Instructions